PlutoA713N/Training/notes/software Architecture.md

 # ReadAbility
-In a code, we'll see the following parts when we consider reading others codes
+In a code, we'll see the following parts when we consider reading others codes.
+Its the simplest way of assesing Code Quality and fixing it.

 + Formatting
 + Varible Names